jpreese/CSharpUnitTestingBestPractices/README.md

 ## How Do I...?

 ### Test Private Methods
-TL;DR You don't.
-Private methods are an implementation detail.
+In most cases, there should not be a need to test a private method, they are an implementation detail.
 You can think of it this way: private methods never exist in isolation.
 At some point, there is going to be a public facing method that calls the private method as part of its implementation.
 What you should care about is the end result of the public method that calls into the private one.

 Consider the following case